waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 1 (Failed):** Using SQUIRTBOTTLE on the left WEIRD_TREE at (6, 12) from below (6, 13) did not trigger an event.
 - **Hypothesis 2 (Failed):** Using SQUIRTBOTTLE on the right WEIRD_TREE at (7, 12) from below (7, 13) did not trigger an event.
 - **Hypothesis 3 (Failed):** Interacting with the right WEIRD_TREE at (7, 12) by pressing 'A' from an adjacent tile (tested from (7, 13) and (8, 12)) did not trigger an event.
+- Hypothesis 4 (Failed): Interacting with the left WEIRD_TREE at (6, 12) by pressing 'A' from an adjacent tile (tested from (5, 12)) did not trigger an event.